mozilla/bug-handling/policy/feature-flags.md

 #### ESR

 For tracking the feature in ESR, we create a `behind-pref-esr` status flag.
-It will be kept up with the values of the current and previous ESR releases.
+It will be kept up with the values of the current,  previous, and next ESR releases.

 _Example_